EreMaijala/unixODBC/README.md

 Prerequisites
 -------------

-You'll probably need to do everything on an RHEL 6.x server to be sure the results are correct.
+You'll probably need to do everything on a respective RHEL/CentOS 6.x or 7.x server to be sure the results are correct.
 These instructions assume you have terminal open in a suitable working directory.

 Execute the following commands to install the rpmbuild command and to create the initial directories: